allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 #### Approach is as follow:
 - Complete simple counts to examine overall most/least popular
 - Year-over-year differences of popularity values.
-- Find names that have sudden spike & then drop off, proxy for trendy names.
+- Find names that have sudden spikes & then drop off, proxy for trendy names.

 ```python
 import matplotlib.pyplot as plt